 Price of books sold in June first week = Rs 285891

-Price of books sold June second week = Rs 400768
+Price of books sold in June second week = Rs 400768

 The sale of books is the highest in the second week